 The Map of Ensorena, has its own life.
 While the layout of the map is basic, the events, looks and feel of it while standing on it should give the feeling of comfort, except the last area of course.
 So imagine a simple map as the following:

 The idea is that your access to certain areas of the map is connected to the day-advancement of your game session.
-So there is no access to the full map, only certain days allow certain access to special places, the simultaneous access to map areas will always be limited in between 2-3 areas at the same time, except for the finale being enclosed in one final area.
+So there is no access to the full map, only certain days allow certain access to special zones, the simultaneous access to map areas will always be limited in between 2-3 areas at the same time, except for the finale being enclosed in one final area.

 The access divided in the following areas: